 [Pickle joined our family in 2012]

 In 2013, half way through my degree I got pregnant with Tommy.
-My second pregnancy was filled with uncertainty and dread… but with lots of bedrest, my beautiful baby boy, Tommy was born….
+My second pregnancy was filled with uncertainty and dread but, with lots of bedrest, my beautiful baby boy, Tommy was born….
 He brought hope and life back into our hearts and filled our souls with love.
-My loving, caring, clever little man, and just like that I was a mummy and the life I had dared to dream for became a reality.
+My loving, caring, clever little man, and just like that I was a Mummy and the life I had dared to dream became a reality.

 Having a baby was beyond what I could have imagined!
-As you mummies will know, it’s an epic adventure.
+As you Mummies will know, it’s an epic adventure.
 From the minute you hold your first baby, you feel like you’re having to ‘think on your feet’ the majority of the time.
-It’s a learning curve.
+It’s a learning curve and an emotional roller coster from day one.
 Additionally, I was still studying, and completed my Degree in Early Years Education 2015!
 Being a Mummy as well as an Early Years Professional has made me more empathetic and considerate of the influence we have on these little ones.
 It profoundly opened my eyes to parenthood and their education.

-Furthermore, in September 2015 Craig and I got married.
+Then in September 2015 Craig and I got married.
 This man literally makes all my dreams come true and more!
 The wedding was perfect.
 We got married in our local church and had the reception in a converted barn in the Gloucester countryside.
 The sun shone, the food and drink flowed and everyone celebrated together.
-As most brides say … I will never forget this day!
+As most brides say … I will never forget this day…it was perfect!

 [One of the best days of my life]

 Our honeymoon was in Mauritius, ten days of marital bliss in beautiful luxury.
+Where we ate, slept and enjoyed ourselves.
 However, little did we know at the time, but there was actually three people on our honeymoon!
-Yes that’s right… I was pregnant.
+I was pregnant.

-In 2016 we were blessed with our little Emme and our hearts grew bigger than we could imagine.
+Finally, in 2016 we were blessed with our little Emme and our hearts grew bigger than we could imagine.
 She is such a caring, cuddly little lady, who we love more than words.
-I am now a Mummy to two little ones!!!!
+I was now a Mummy to two little ones, and my heart feels fit to burst with love!!!!

 [Emme-1 week old]

 The children, and my husband mean everything to me, and have contributed to who I am today.
 Life changes.
 Love grows and you change as a person through experiences.
-Being a mummy and wife has taught me to value life and be positive about the future.
-After all life can change and people forget about those moments in time.
-This is why I have started my channel.
-To remember and share those great, great moments and experiences with you all.
+Being a mummy and a wife has taught me to value life and be positive about the future.
+Since having children, I have changed as a person, my values shifted and my outlook altered.
+Everything I do is for them and this life we have together.